 A genuinely friendly guy, Mark’s style is optimized towards Aussie gardeners but is approachable by anyone worldwide, and he’s got a love of what he does in the garden and genuine excitement about even the smallest things.
 Plus, have you seen his orchard?
 The Epic Homestead’s orchard will get there someday…

 Find Self Sufficient Me:

 Authors: Chantal Aida Gordon and Ryan Benoit

 They take awesome photos.
 Seriously, you need to check out their blog if only for the pictures.
-But they're also master designers as well as gardeners, as their backyard oasis looks like a slice of heaven (actually, it might be...).
+But they’re also master designers as well as gardeners, as both of their gardens looks like a slice of heaven (actually, it might be…).

-They're based in the same gardening zone as me, the coveted zone 10b of San Diego, CA and started out as completely fresh gardeners about 8 years ago in 2007, when they moved to the area.
-Since then their blog has been honored by the New York Times as one of the best gardening blogs online, and I completely agree.
+Ryan is based in the same gardening zone as me, the coveted zone 10b of San Diego, CA, and Chantal now lives in northeastern Los Angeles County (also 10b).
+They started out as completely fresh gardeners about 8 years ago in 2007 after moving to the area.
+Their blog has been honored by the New York Times as one of the best gardening blogs online, and I completely agree.

 Author: Pam Penick